-Coronavirus (2019-nCoV) Preparedness Letter to USG Community
+Coronavirus (COVID-19) Update to USG Community

-As a best practice for overall health in cold and influenza season, the CDC recommends that individuals receive the influenza vaccination and engage in everyday, preventative measures to prevent the spread of germs and avoid illness, such as:
+As a best practice for overall health in cold and influenza season, the CDC recommends that individuals receive the influenza vaccination and engage in everyday, preventative measures to prevent the spread of germs and avoid illnesses.
+Among the recommended tips:

 - Wash hands frequently with soap and water for at least 20 seconds.
 If soap and water are not available, use alcohol-based hand sanitizers.